ChrisKeefe/685Rust/prov_parsing/project_notes.md

 ## Questions:

 Citations must be handled as a set to reduce duplication.
 Are we trusting bibtex keys to do this, or parsing data from the bibtex records themselves?

+Similarly, if we want to restrict "replay" to

+How do we handle parameters that require user interaction, like rarefaction depth?
+Assume the scripts will be run with user intervention?

 ## Resources:
 - q2view